 We are all aware that there are many different types of drugs available today and new ones are constantly emerging.
-The media and internet abound with reports and information about them.
+The media and internet filled with reports and information about them.
 Yet still, the most persistent substances include both legal and illegal substances.
 The most common of which that we treat in Johannesburg include amphetamines, alcohol, benzodiazepines, cannabis, tik, cocaine, ecstasy, heroin and other opioid or stimulant prescription medication.

-Some symptoms of abuse are consistent across the board, whilst others are specific to certain drugs.
-Please explore our other pages on drugs to learn more about the most common types.
+Many symptoms of substance use disorders are consistent across the board, whilst others are specific to certain drugs.
 Regardless of the type of drug the person is dependent on, or the level of their addiction, all the addictions can be treated with the right care programme in place.

-Addicts become progressively more tolerant to a drug as time goes by.
+People with substance use disorders become progressively more tolerant of a drug as time goes by.
 This increase in tolerance means that they have to increase the volume of the drug, each time they take the drug, to get the same result that they experienced on the previous occasion.
-Over time, they have to take more and more, until it reaches critical proportions.
-They may also have to take it at increasingly shorter intervals.
-This is a natural process and, over time, it is impossible to stay on the same level of consumption, or to reduce it, without experiencing severe discomfort.

-A successful intervention process can, in some cases, be difficult and may require professional advice from a trained therapist about how to best move forward in the interests of the individual and the family.
-Please feel free to contact us at Luxury Rehab to discuss this.
+A successful intervention process in most cases, require 3rd professional advice from a therapist about how to best move forward in the interests of the individual and the family.
+Please feel free to contact us to discuss the assessment process and “interventions“.

 After the initial detoxification (sometimes in a suitable medical facility) the psychotherapy can begin to establish the underlying reasons what has gone wrong and how we can help you from here.
 Therapy prepares you for the way forward.